laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 ### Splitting projects

-Apigility was a separate project under a separate organization.
+Apigility had always been a separate project under a separate organization.
 But Expressive was bundled under the same organization as the MVC and general components.
 We decided it should have its own organization, just like Apigility already did.

 Additionally, we felt the organization names for these subprojects should match their new names: Laminas API Tools and Mezzio.